Virginia governor, wife test positive for coronavirus | Times Leader

 “We are grateful for your thoughts and support, but the best thing you can do for us — and most importantly, for your fellow Virginians — is to take this seriously,” Northam said.

+Both the governor and first lady Pam Northam have kept a full schedule recently.
+On Tuesday, the governor made public appearances at events in Hampton and Fairfax, while the first lady went on several “back to school” tours.
+The governor and his wife are working with state and local health officials to trace their close contacts, Northam’s office said.

+The Northams usually wear masks in public, and the governor has issued a statewide mask mandate.

-The governor and first lady Pam Northam were notified Wednesday that a member of the Executive Mansion staff developed COVID-19 symptoms and that the staff member’s virus test came back positive.
+The governor and first lady were notified Wednesday that a member of the Executive Mansion staff developed COVID-19 symptoms and that the staff member’s virus test came back positive.
+The staff member worked in the couple’s living quarters.

+The Executive Mansion and a nearby state office building were closed Friday morning for a deep cleaning.

 In August, Ohio Gov. Mike DeWine announced that a rapid test was positive.
 But a short time later, DeWine said a more sensitive test was negative.